twilio/twilio-python/docs/usage/messages.rst

                                          body="Hello!")

-.. note:: The message body must be less than 160 characters in length

 If you want to send a message from a `short code
 <http://www.twilio.com/api/sms/short-codes>`_ on Twilio, just set :attr:`from_`
 to your short code's number.